Lake Alice Hospital: Abuse investigation

 The New Zealand Police conducted an investigation dubbed Operation Lake Alice, which included interviews with former staff and 63 former patients.
-In June 2021, the Royal Commission of Inquiry into Abuse in Care held an 11 day hearing into the practices of Selwyn Leeks and the Adolescent Unit.
+In June 2021, the Royal Commission of Inquiry into Abuse in Care held an 11-day hearing into the practices of psychiatrist Selwyn Leeks and the Adolescent Unit.
 On 8 June 2021, police announced they would lay charges after finding evidence of criminal wrongdoing.
 Leeks and one other former staff member, then in their 90s, were deemed unfit to stand trial due to ill health and were not formally charged.
 Leeks died several months later in January 2022.
 One other surviving former staff member will face prosecution.